itstructure/laravel-multilingual-tools/README.md

     - To publish seeder run command:

-        `php artisan mult:publish --only=seeds`
+        `php artisan mult:publish --only=seeders`

-        It stores seeder files to `database/seeds` folder.
+        It stores seeder files to `database/seeders` folder.
 There is a seeder to create a first **English** language DB entry as a default.

     - To publish all parts run command without `only` argument: